 Senbei rice cracker: The crispy and savory snack is delicious!
 This small stall “Ichiban-ya” hand-grills rice crackers.
 Various flavors (¥50, 80 or 100) are offered, including soy, sesame or seaweed flavors.

-Red bean paste manju: Kameya (亀屋) is a Japanese desserts shop that offers freshly baked sweet red bean paste manju in fun shapes like Asakusa pagoda or turtle.
+Ningyo-yaki: Kameya (亀屋) is a Japanese dessert shop that offers freshly baked sweet red bean paste Ningyo-yaki in fun shapes like Asakusa pagoda or turtle.

 Street Food Etiquette: In Japanese culture, walking and eating at the same time is considered impolite as you inevitably create crumbs and trash.
 Standing on the corner of the street to finish eating is acceptable.
 Just try not to block anyone.

 There is a reason why it is called Nakamise “Shopping” Street.
 You can find all your traditional and contemporary Japanese souvenirs here.